 Battery choice is also important for any style of motor, although unlike the motor it’s something that you can easily upgrade as your ownership continues.
-When buying a e-bike you tend to be limited to what comes as standard, although some manufacturers are now adding the option of a range of battery sizes so that you can spec the bike according to your needs.
+When buying an e-bike you tend to be limited to what comes as standard, although some manufacturers are now adding the option of a range of battery sizes so you can spec the bike according to your needs.
 A bigger battery means that you get a little extra range with a little bit extra weight, although the extra bulk is not really an issue on a heavy cargo bike.

 The general rule of thumb with all things battery is that that the higher the number, the further your potential range.
 The battery is the most expensive single part of the bike, though, so extra range will cost you more money...